 - Selecting how the NHS uses your data.

-For further help with using the app, the NHS has created these really useful help pages.
+For help with using the app, visit these NHS help pages.

 If you need help with using a smartphone and downloading an app, Digital Unite has a number of informative guides which will take you through the process step-by-step.